Memphis District adds third dry dock to river maintenance fleet

 Williams learned of Manley’s passing while deployed in Afghanistan and remembers thinking about how his family, the Corps of Engineers, and the Ensley Engineer Yard team had all suffered a significant loss that day.

-“So, when I returned to Ensley and the opportunity to name our newest dry dock presented itself, we all agreed unanimously that it should be the called Dry Dock Manley, in honor of our friend and co-worker, Billy Eugene Manley,” Williams said.
+“So, when I returned to Ensley and the opportunity to name our newest dry dock presented itself, we all agreed unanimously that it should be the called dry dock Manley, in honor of our friend and co-worker, Billy Eugene Manley,” Williams said.

 More than 80 people attended the christening, including several members of Manley’s family, his friends, and district employees.